GautierDorval/gautierdorval-identity/README.md

 ## Interpretability approach

-The work documented here is grounded in the design and deployment of web governance systems that provide **interpretation rules** to machine systems, rather than duplicating volatile or transactional data.
+The work documented here is grounded in the design of **interpretation governance systems**.

+These systems provide **rules, constraints, and boundaries** to machine systems, rather than duplicating volatile or transactional data.

-This approach is applied on real-world websites to reduce hallucinations and misinterpretation related to:
+This approach is applied in real-world environments to reduce hallucinations related to:

 - pricing,
 - availability,
 - geographic scope,
-- service boundaries.
+- service boundaries,
+- authorship and responsibility.

-The focus is on semantic sovereignty, interpretability constraints, and explicit omission when certainty cannot be established.
+The focus is on **semantic sovereignty**, **interpretive stability**, and explicit omission when certainty cannot be established.

 ---

 ## Methodological clarification

-No operational methodologies, implementation playbooks, or performance frameworks are documented in this repository.
+This repository does not document:

+- operational playbooks,
+- execution methodologies,
+- performance frameworks.

-Conceptual and doctrinal references are provided **for identity anchoring purposes only**.
+Conceptual and doctrinal references are included **for identity anchoring only**.

-This repository defines identity and scope exclusively.

 ---